Grizzly Tales for Gruesome Kids (book): The One-Tailed, Two-Footed, Three-Bellied, Four-Headed, Five-Fingered, Six-Chinned, Seven-Winged, Eight-Eyed, Nine-Nosed, Ten-Toothed Monster

 In the Indian village of Jaisalmer, there was once a monster that used to terrorise at sundown.
 It lived in the nearby caves and every brave knight that attempted to slay it for ₹1000 (one thousand rupees) was never seen again.
 Tulsidor was a farmer's son who was the tallest boy in his class, and Mathematics was his worst subject.
 There would be a Maths exam soon but Tulsidor was unlikely to pass, no matter how many private tutors his parents hire.
 One night, being distracted by 2+1 and 1+2 made him forget that sunset was over, and the monster charged towards the village looking for food.
 Tulsidor faints and wakes up in a dark cave, spotting the monster sitting opposite reading, and is caught when he attempts an escape.
 The monster offers to teach him how to count and uses his many body parts to help Tulsidor with addition.
 Tulsidor enjoys his free Maths lesson and learns how 2+1 and 1+2 both equal 3, and explains that he hears about the monster kidnapping and eating people and is worried the same would happen to him.
 The monster is surprised to hear these rumours and replies that he wants friends but all the animals will run away because of his appearance, and he is very clumsy because of his giant feet which constantly destroys houses in the village.

 Three days later, Tulsidor returned home unharmed.
-When he got the highest test grade in the Mathematics exam, his teacher demands to meet the person who teaches him.
+When he got the highest test grade in the Mathematics exam, his teacher demands to meet the person who taught him.
 The next day, Tulsidor escorts the monster to his school.
 The village panics but Tulsidor assures the monster is the new Mathematics teacher with no intention of eating humans.
 Jaisalmer becomes the birthplace of history's best mathematicians and still is the best place in the world to learn maths 400 years later.